 Rather, try to answer each question confidently.
 Sometimes the interviewers are also testing the hidden potentials of the candidates.

 15. Keep your cell phone off:

 It is something that even experienced professionals tend to forget.
-Your interview is your first ever formal meeting with the company’s delegates, and if you sincerely want that job, then you should not think of risk.
+Your interview is your first-ever formal meeting with the company’s delegates, and if you sincerely want that job, then you should not think of risk.

 Cell phones ringing in between of a vital conversation might distract or annoy the interviewer.

-As most interviewers do not like any disturbance in between, especially when they are in an important conversation.
+Most interviewers do not like any disturbance in between, especially when they are in an important conversation.
 Remember the interview is crucial for the organization!